benmkw/svelte_rust_test/Readme.md

 and maybe later
 https://keminglabs.com/blog/building-a-fast-electron-app-with-rust/

-add signify compiled to wasm
+add signify compiled to wasm after refactoring it for usage as a library